-Delhi smog: Are Diwali fireworks to blame?
+Delhi pollution: Are Diwali fireworks to blame?

 Again it needs to be added that some of these substances are also produced by vehicle emissions.

-However, there probably is some logic to attempts to restrict the use of fireworks - if only on the basis that they contribute to an existing problem in cities that are already some of the most polluted on earth.
+However, there probably is some logic to attempts to restrict the use of fireworks - in that they contribute to an existing problem in cities that are already some of the most polluted on earth.

-Note: This piece was first published in November 2018 and has been updated to reflect recent studies and pollution data.